HelenHelene/eportfolio/NS/NS_Unit03.md

 [Scanning Activity](NS_Unit03_Scanning.md)

 ### Reflections
 Reflecting on this unit, I recognize the critical importance of vulnerability assessments in ensuring the security and resilience of systems and networks.
 The scanning activity allowed me to have hands-on practice with scanning and acquire the necessary information for risk assessment.
-I did not have time to install a virtual environment and Kali Linux this time, so I completed the task in a Windows environment with additional tools.
+Some required tools in the scanning activity are not directly supported by Windows, so I conducted some research to find alternative ways to complete the tasks.

 ### Professional Skills Matrix and Action Plan
 Moving forward, I will continue to build upon the knowledge and practical experience gained in this unit.
 Once I am free from the heavy workload of the staggered modules, I will explore the possibility of installing [Oracle VM VirtualBox](https://www.virtualbox.org/) to meet potential requirements in upcoming modules.